Healthy Orange Chicken

 Healthy Orange Chicken Recipe

-If I’m walking by the food court in the mall and if I can snag a free sample of Panda Express orange chicken, I do a little happy dance inside.
+If I’m walking by the food court in the mall and I can snag a free sample of Panda Express orange chicken, I do a little happy dance inside.
 But I don’t order it because I know it’s greasy and loaded with calories and fat that I don’t need.

 Enter: this homemade, healthier, not fried version of orange chicken that’s made in one skillet and ready in 10 minutes.
 No fuss, hassle-free, and perfect for busy weeknights.

 The skinny orange chicken is ridiculously tender, juicy, and full of orange flavor.
 When I say ridiculously tender, I mean it just melts in your mouth.
-You’d swear it was fried but it’s not.
+You’d swear it was fried, but it’s not.

 Healthier Orange Chicken - Stop calling for takeout or going to the mall food court and make this HEALTHIER orange chicken at home in less than 10 minutes!!
 EASY, authentic, and so INCREDIBLE that you'll never miss the fat and calories!!

-• Toasted sesame oil
+• Toasted sesame oil and olive oil

 • Green onions